OnePlus 5 rumor roundup

 |TBD

-I wouldn't be so sure about an 8GB version for North America.
+I wouldn't be so sure about an 8GB RAM version for North America.

 Breaking it down a little more, there are a few variables to keep in mind.
-We know that the phone will launch with a Snapdragon 835 processor, because of course it will.
+We know that the phone will launch with a Snapdragon 835 processor, because of course it will — OnePlus' CEO even confirmed it.
 OnePlus has launched all four of its flagships with that year's canonical Qualcomm SoC, and this year will likely be no exception.
 The OnePlus 3 had 6GB of RAM, so you can expect that same number in the OnePlus 5; it also came standard with 64GB of internal storage, so you can expect that, too.
 I wouldn't put too much credence in the idea that it will ship with 128GB standard, nor that it will come with 8GB of RAM.
 We're not there yet, and OnePlus gains little from offering those in a base configuration.

 We've heard that there may be an 8GB/128GB variant of the OnePlus 5 for China, specifically, which makes a lot of sense since that country is obsessed with maxing out what's possible in a phone, but I wouldn't count on it coming to North America.
 It's possible OnePlus will, instead, offer a 6GB/128GB or even a 6GB/256GB model in North America for $50 or so more.